Skip to main content

 validatedomain@digicerttest.com

 DigiCert recommends adding a distribution list rather than a personal email address.
-A distribution list allows you to create a "non-expiring" email address that you can add or remove people from when necessary.
+A distribution list allows you to create a "non-expiring" email address to which you can add or remove people if necessary.

 Constructed email